eslerm/ansible-briefly/README.md

 Authentication information can be set in the inventory or set when running `ansible-playbook`.

-See Ansible's User Guide to [Working with Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+See Ansible's User Guide [Working with Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

 ### Playbook

 The file `briefly.yml` is an Ansible playbook.

-The playbook can be run with the inventory file with:
+The playbook can be run with the inventory file:
 ```
 ansible-playbook -i inventory briefly.yml
 ```

 Run the above command a second time and look for differences in the standard output.

-See Ansible's User Guide to [Intro to Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) for more.
+See Ansible's User Guide [Intro to Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) for more.

 ### Role